Sami Anan: Former chief of staff with ambition to replace Egypt's Sisi

 According to Saudi sources, who spoke to MEE on the condition of anonymity, Anan has become a regular visitor to Saudi Arabia.
 The reasons for his trips are unclear, but observers believe many signs point towards Anan as a potential successor for the presidency.

 Anan served as the chief of staff of Egypt’s Supreme Council of Armed Forces (SCAF) from 2005 to 2011, commanding 468,000 troops.

-After the 2011 uprising, he became second in command of the army, behind Field Marshal Hussein Tantawi.
-In February 2011, Anan appeared in front of protesters in Tahrir Square and promised to safeguard the interests of the people.
+After the revolution, he became second in command of the army, behind Field Marshal Hussein Tantawi.
+In February 2011 Anan appeared in front of protesters in Tahrir Square and promised to safeguard the interests of the people.

-An Egyptian political source told MEE in 2015: “In meetings with political figures and activists after the 2011 uprisings, Anan continuously portrayed himself as the one who protected the revolution and that it was upon his orders that the army did not clash with protesters in 2011.”
+An Egyptian political source told MEE that: “In meetings with political figures and activists after the 2011 uprisings, Anan continuously portrayed himself as the one who protected the revolution and that it was upon his orders that the army did not clash with protesters in 2011.”